 Reading time: Less than 1 minute

-I have a great deal of respect for Joel Friedlander, owner of the Book Designer.
-His website offers a treasure-trove of material for self-publishers.
+I always had a great deal of respect for Joel Friedlander, a blogger, book designer, publisher and owner of the Book Designer website, who died of cancer May 7/21.
+His site still offers a treasure-trove of material for self-publishers.

-Now, I learn, he’s written a new book on creativity.
-Titled Meeting the Muse, the book is about the motives that move us to be creative.
+In 2018, he published a book on creativity titled Meeting the Muse.
+The book is about the motives that cause us to be creative.

 Here’s a brief excerpt from the book, from chapter relating to our unique abilities: